kyleFortuin2709/SuperDuperTeam2/README.md

  - The names of files and folders must be written using Pascal Casing.

 ## Formatting rules
- -Must have a new line before the else statement.
+ - Must have a new line before the else statement.
- -Must have a new line before the catch and finally blocks.
+ - Must have a new line before the catch and finally blocks.
- -Must have a new line before and after open-brace.
+ - Must have a new line before and after open-brace.
- -Must indent switch labels and case statements in switch statements.
+ - Must indent switch labels and case statements in switch statements.
- -Add space before and after the assignment operator.
+ - Add space before and after the assignment operator.

 ## Class Names
  - Each class should not violate the Single Responsibility Principle(SRP)